Precision gravity constraints on large dark sectors: Quantum Corrections to Newton’s Constant from Massive and Massless Fields in Effective Field Theory

 \subsection{Effective Action and Nonlocal Form Factors}

-The quantum corrections to gravity can be systematically studied within the framework of the one-loop effective action, treating general relativity as a low-energy effective field theory (EFT).
-For a matter field of mass $m$ and spin $s$, the one-loop effective action takes the generic form~\cite{Codello:2015mba,Codello:2015oqa}
+Quantum corrections to gravity can be systematically treated within the one-loop effective action, viewing general relativity as a low-energy EFT.
+For a matter field of mass $m$ and spin $s$ one writes \cite{Codello:2015mba,Codello:2015oqa}

 where $\Delta_s$ is the kinetic operator appropriate to spin $s$.
-The nonlocal terms of interest appear as form factors multiplying curvature invariants,
+The nonlocal terms of interest appear as form factors multiplying curvature invariants.
+It is convenient and complete to organize the result in the quadratic curvature basis (see, e.g., \cite{Barvinsky:1990PT1,Donoghue:1994Player,Donoghue:2017EFTreview,Burns:2014FormFactors,Frob:2015Nonlocal}):

-where $F_s$ encodes the nonlocal (scale-dependent) quantum correction~\cite{Codello:2015mba,Codello:2015oqa}.
-The presence of $F_s$ reflects the fact that quantum fluctuations generate momentum-dependent corrections rather than simply renormalizing Newton’s constant.